dcpurton/backupreminder/README.md

 ## Usage

-If you want to modify this for your own use, you'll likely want to change the backup command (I use `duply`) and call it each day from a cron job.
+If you want to modify this for your own use, you'll likely want to change the backup command (I use `duply`) as well as the commands to suspend and resume the screen saver (I use `xset`).
+You'll also want to call it each day from a cron job.

 ## Licence